 - Graco: SnugRide Click Connect 30, SnugRide Click Connect 35, Snugride Click Connect 35 LX, Snugride Click Connect 40

 - Maxi Cosi: Mico AP, Mico Max 30, Pebble/Cabrio Fix/Pebble Plus

 - Nuna: Pipa

 - Peg-Perego: Primo Viaggio SIP 30/30

-- Highly Versatile and Super Functional – More than 20 different seat configurations as a single or double stroller
+More than 20 different seat configurations as a single or double stroller

 The Baby Jogger City Select stroller is meant to grow aptly with your family and kids.
+It is highly versatile and super functional!

 Whether you’re looking for a travel system, a pram, a single stroller, a double stroller, a double pram or even a triple stroller – City Select has all it takes to customize to your needs.